-Asymmetry in access networks and user data
+Asymmetry of user data in access networks

 In the past, the main usage of mobile networks was to facilitate voice communication.
 This in turn, influenced the symmetrical nature of the protocols in use (SDH, PDH) and the symmetrical nature of the transport networks.

-The major part of today’s and future mobile device use is data oriented, which dictates an asymmetrical orientation by its very nature.
+The major part of today’s and future mobile device use is data and video streamming oriented, which dictates an asymmetrical orientation by its very nature.
 This in turn influences the utilization of the transport networks as the largest P-P spectrum users (Mobile network operators: ref.
 4.1.1 of ECC Report 173) move their transport networks from TDM to packet data oriented, which leads to P-P links being designed to meet traffic requirements in downlink (DL) direction only, leaving the possible lesser utilization of links in uplink (UL) direction.

 There are two main causes contributing to the asymmetrical behavior of the cellular networks:

-Physical limitations of the UL/DL wireless access network capacity (e.g. for LTE)
+Physical limitations of the UL/DL wireless access network capacity (e.g. for LTE);

 Real traffic asymmetry.

+Editor note: the real traffic asymmetry is much higher than the access network capacity – why do we need to consider the access network asymmetry?

-Asymmetry in backhaul of access network
+Asymmetry in the backhaul of access network

+The traffic asymmetry analysis shall be based on measured data, however historically the first guidance on the asymmetry ratio has been provided by NGMN in [2].
+As indicated in [2], its guidance is based on simulations assessing the maximum access network capacity and NOT on real traffic measurements.
+This

+capacity has been evaluated based only on FTP traffic, while as it can be seen from real traffic measurements presented below that the dominant type of traffic is the video streaming.
+The consideration of the FTP traffic, characterized by quasi random packet arrival times, conducted to distorted conclusions regarding the asymmetry of the aggregation links.

+In continuation we begin with the presentation of the NGMN guidance on backhaul provisioning, based on the access network maximum capacity simulation, followed by the results of the backhaul asymmetry based on real traffic measurements.

 NGMN

-The mobile system behavior is such that introduces some difference between the DL and UL system capacity.
+The mobile system behavior is such that introduces some difference between the DL and UL achievable system capacity.
 This depends on the technology choices for the system design.

 The amount of DL/UL asymmetry in future LTE networks, to which this report is focused, is subject of various studies from major mobile operators.
-A specific study was made in a NGMN (Next Generation Mobile Networks Alliance) white paper [1] for the LTE-Release 8 based systems; comparing the DL/UL access network capacity for the FDD 10 MHz or 20 MHz used channel, it shows that the degree of asymmetry will range from 2:1 (for the traffic collected by a single tricell eNodeB) to less than 1.5:1 (for aggregation of more than three tricell eNodeBs) access to their aggregation in backhauling segments).
+A specific study was made in a NGMN (Next Generation Mobile Networks Alliance) white paper [1] for the LTE-Release 8 based systems; comparing the DL/UL achievable access network capacity while using the FTP traffic model in [3].For the FDD 10 MHz or 20 MHz used channel, it is shown that the degree of asymmetry will range from 2:1 (for the traffic collected by a single tricell eNodeB) to aprox.
+1.5:1 (for aggregation of more than three tricell eNodeBs)..
 Figure 2: (reprinted from the NGMN white paper) gives the summary results as function of the number of aggregated eNodeBs.

-[Editor note: figure 2 needs an explanation for each of the two slopes]